dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 ### DynamicDependency

 This attribute can be used to indicate that a member has a dynamic dependency on other members.
 This results in the referenced members being kept whenever the member with the attribute is kept, but doesn't silence warnings on its own.
-Unlike the other attributes that teach the trim analysis about the reflection behavior of your code, `DynamicDependency` only keeps other members.
+Unlike the other attributes, which inform the trim analysis about the reflection behavior of your code, `DynamicDependency` only keeps other members.
 This can be used together with `UnconditionalSuppressMessageAttribute` to fix some analysis warnings.

 > [!WARNING]
 > Use `DynamicDependencyAttribute` only as a last resort when the other approaches aren't viable.
 It is preferable to express the reflection behavior of your code using `RequiresUnreferencedCodeAttribute` or `DynamicallyAccessedMembersAttribute`.